suryajeetlondhe/flutter_interview_questions/README.md

 Map ➝ key-value structure, great for lookup.

 ---
+132.🔹What is setState in flutter?
+---

-132) 🔹What is setState in flutter? setState() is a method used in StatefulWidget to update the UI when the internal state changes.
+setState() is a method used in StatefulWidget to update the UI when the internal state changes.

 🧠 Purpose:
 It tells Flutter: